bit-soul/brc-soul/README.md

 system's identity, similar to a physical passport or driver's license.

-**CA(Certificate Authority)** is the entity who issues VC, every one can be CA, the CA's authority can also be analyzed on the chain
+**CA(Certificate Authority)** is the entity who issues VC, every one can be CA, the CA's authority can also be analyzed on the chain.

-**SBT(soulbond tokens)** are permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.
+**SBT(soulbond tokens)** are VCs minted on the chain, it permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.

-**DSN(Decentralized Social Network)** store social network data decentralizedly to allow you build your profile and reputation continuously.
-It's consists of all above entities.
+**DSN(Decentralized Social Network)** store social network data decentralizedly to allow you build your social network and reputation continuously.
+It is consists of all above entities.

 ![](docs/img/brc-soul-entity-relationship.jpg)